nodejs/nodejs.dev/CONTRIBUTING.md

   git checkout -b <BRANCH_NAME>
   ```

-* Confirm tests, linting, and formatting are passing
+* Confirm tests, linting, and formatting are passing.
+See [here](#debugging-failing-checks) to fix failures

   ```bash
   npm test # Runs formatter and linter also